 Our Atlanta personal injury lawyers put our clients first, every day.
 We promise to treat every client with respect, compassion, and kindness.
 The number one complaint about lawyers is that lawyers don’t return calls.
 We never let that happen.
 Our clients have direct access to the team they hire.
 We regularly call and email our clients with updates and news about their case.
 By spending quality time with each client, we get to really know them and understand how their injury has affected their life.
 The reason we are able to spend as much time as we do with each client is because we deliberately keep our caseload small.

 Our experienced personal injury team has worked on cases that resulted in high six-figure and seven-figure verdicts and settlements.
-The reason we achieve the results we do is because we build our cases for trial.
+The reason we achieve the results we do is because of building our cases for trial.
 We build our cases for trial the day we meet our clients.
 Insurance companies know which lawyers are willing to take a case to trial and which lawyers are scared of courts.
 And the insurance companies use that knowledge to lowball some lawyers.
 Not us.
 Our personal injury team takes cases to trial, and we win.

 Many of our cases are referred to us by former clients.
 We also get cases referred to us from other lawyers in Georgia and in other states.
 The lawyers who refer their cases to us do so because they know we will take the case to trial if the insurance company does not pay a fair settlement.
 While there is no calculation to determine just how much someone’s case is worth, what we have found to be true is that by outworking, outthinking, and outpreparing the insurance companies and their lawyers, we win big results for our clients.